karthi2k06-alt/ML-Based-Pre-Screening-and-Verification-Referral-for-Lithography-Hotspots-on-ICCAD-12-Benchmarks/README.md

 2. Use the CNN confidence score to classify patterns as SAFE, NEEDS_CHECK, or RISKY.
 3. Compare the proposed method with the normal binary classification method.

+   The goal is to reduce the number of real hotspots passed unchecked while controlling the number of patterns sent for further verification.

 ## Project Flow

 ```text